rienath/Estimating-Penalty-Coefficients-for-QUBO-Problems/Project Log/Project Log.md

 ## Objectives
 * Make a project log
 * Make a project proposal draft
-* Have a look at harmonic analysis and Walsh function to get ideas for penalty optimization
+* Have a look at harmonic analysis and Walsh function to get ideas for penalty optimisation

 ## Tasks
 ### To-do